-The following objectives and outcomes for the period July 1, 2011 - June 30, 2012 are listed below, and are based on HUD's new performance measurement system.
+The following objectives and outcomes for the period July 1, 2012 - June 30, 2013 are listed below, and are based on HUD's new performance measurement system.
 The number of units, households and individuals served are based on HUD CDBG and HOME-funded activities.
 City and County General Funds were not included below, but are incorporated into other sections of this Annual Action Plan.
 Note: All specific objectives are numbered from the Summary of Specific Annual Objectives Worksheet included with this plan.

-Specific Objective: Decent Housing Outcome: Affordability
+Specific Objective: Decent Housing

+Outcome: Affordability

-- 15 LMI households will become homebuyers through down payment assistance and rehabilitation as needed, through Community Housing Alternatives and Habitat for Humanity of Huron Valley. - 21 units of affordable rental housing will be rehabilitated for special needs, homeless, and/or households with incomes under 50% of AMI.
-Additional funds will be allocated to a 23 unit acquisition and rehabilitation rental property that was funded in FY 10/11. - 32 units of new affordable rental housing will be constructed for households with incomes under 50% of AMI.
-Additional funds will be allocated to a 39 unit new construction rental property that was funded in FY 10/11. - 30 LMI households will receive low- or no-interest loans/grants to rehabilitate their homes for increased safety and quality.
+- 7 LMI households will become homebuyers through down payment assistance and rehabilitation as needed, through Community Housing Alternatives and Habitat for Humanity of Huron Valley. - 23 units of affordable rental housing will be rehabilitated for special needs, homeless, and/or households with incomes under 50% of AMI.
+40 LMI households will receive low- or no-interest loans/grants to rehabilitate their homes for increased safety and quality.

-Specific Objective: Suitable Living Environment Outcome: Availability/Accessibility
+Specific Objective: Suitable Living Environment

+Outcome: Availability/Accessibility

-Parkridge Park and the Senior Center in the City of Ypsilanti will be rehabilitated to improve the functionality of both public facilities.
+• The Senior Center in the City of Ypsilanti will be rehabilitated to improve its functionality and ability to serve Seniors in the City.